 The amount of mandatory overtime that is included in the short-term average earnings is:

-- the average amount of overtime worked in the four consecutive weeks before the injury or some lesser period, or
+- the average amount of overtime worked in the applicable four weeks before the injury or some lesser period, or

 - one complete shift rotation (if the shift rotation is shorter, or longer than four weeks).